codersforcauses/beginner-2023summer-g4/README.md

 # docker stop pinpoint ; docker rm pinpoint
 ```

+## Testing

+Some basic tests have been developed to create a more robust program

 ## Demo
 Here is a quick demo of what the game looks like:
 ![demo](https://github.com/codersforcauses/beginner-2023summer-g4/blob/main/app/frontend/assets/classic-city-demo.gif?raw=true)